raymon1/financial/README.md

 ## Contribution

-- The biggest contribution is using the crate and providing feedback or pointing out any issues.
+- Using the crate and providing feedback or pointing out any issues.
 - Adding more test cases is encouraged.
 - Any contribution that serves the crate is welcome.